Magdalena Ridge Observatory: MROI construction status

 The basic design of MROI was completed in 2006.
 Construction of the facility began in August 2006 with the BCF building, which was completed in 2008.
 In July 2007, the contract for the design of the ten 1.4 m telescopes was awarded to Advanced Mechanical and Optical Systems S.A.
 (AMOS) of Belgium.
 In 2009 the design of the infrastructure of interferometer arms was completed, as was the design for the telescope enclosures.
 In 2010 construction of the arms began.
 Also in 2010 the first delay line was installed in the BCF.

-In October 2015, New Mexico Tech signed a five-year, $25 million cooperative agreement with the Air Force Research Laboratory (AFRL) to support continued development of the interferometer at the observatory.
+In October 2015, New Mexico Tech signed a five-year, $25 million cooperative agreement with AFRL to support continued development of the interferometer at the observatory.
 Dr. Van Romero, Vice President of Research at Tech, said the new funding will allow the completion of three telescopes, mounts and enclosures on the mountaintop facility.
 The first telescope was installed in 2016, but construction was paused in 2019 when the AFRL funding was withdrawn by US Congress.

+Construction resumed in 2021 under a new five-year cooperative agreement with AFRL.
+By 2025, the second telescope had been installed on the array and two full beamlines were in place to receive near-infrared light on a beam combining instrument.
+Interference fringes were recorded for the first time in the early hours of July 12, 2025 using the bright star Epsilon Cygni.